ewth/ast-solutions/README.md

 # AST Solutions
 ## Full-Stack Senior Developer Technical Assessment

-This private repository contains the solutions for the full-stack senior developer technical assessment as issued by AST Solutions.
+This repository contains my solutions to parts 1-4 of the Technical Assessment as issued by AST Solutions.

-All answers are my own.
-This work belongs to me, and is in response to AST Solutions.

-This repository is private and should only be viewed by AST Solutions.

-- Ewan Thompson.
+Part 5 will be in another repository, as it its own app.

+**Ewan Thompson**